-A. Steven J. D'Ippolito Award for Excellence in Numismatic Exhibiting - The award will be given to the exhibit that is determined "Best-of-Show" by a panel of judges.
-Only first place award winners in the competitive division classes will be eligible.
-Medals will be engraved and awarded to the winners of Best-of-Show, as well as first and second runners-up.
+A. Steven J. D'Ippolito Award for Excellence in Numismatic Exhibiting - The award will be given to the exhibit that is determined "best-of-show" by a panel of judges.
+Only first place award winners in the competitive division classes (except the Emeritus class) will be eligible.
+Medals will be engraved and awarded to the winners of best-of-show, as well as first and second runners-up.

-Note: The exhibit that wins the Best-of-Show award may be carried forward to one of the next three ANA World's Fair of Money conventions and be placed directly into competition for the Howland Wood Memorial Award for Best-of-Show without undergoing class judging.
+Note: The exhibit that wins the best-of-show award may be carried forward to one of the next three ANA World's Fair of Money[®] conventions and be placed directly into competition for the Howland Wood Memorial Award for best-of-show without undergoing class judging.
 If, however, the exhibitor wishes to compete for a class award, the exhibit must be entered in normal class judging and will only be considered for the Howland Wood award if it succeeds in winning first place in its class.
-In order to exercise either option, the exhibit must comply with the World's Fair of Money convention case limit of ten cases.
-If the exhibit exceeds ten cases, it may be reduced as long as the general theme of the exhibit remains unchanged.
+In order to exercise either option, the exhibit must comply with the World's Fair of Money[®] case-count rules.
+If the exhibit exceeds the allowed cases, it may be reduced as long as the general theme of the exhibit remains unchanged.

-- B. Radford Stearns Memorial Award for People's Choice - The People's Choice Award is given to the public's favorite exhibit, as determined by votes cast by convention attendees.
+B. Radford Stearns Memorial Award for People's Choice - The People's Choice award is given to the public's favorite exhibit, as determined by votes cast by convention attendees.
 The exhibit receiving the most votes wins.
 Both competitive and non-competitive exhibits are eligible for this award.
-A plaque and medal will be awarded to the winner. - C. National Coin Week The theme for National Coin Week 2015 is, "Building Tomorrows: Inspiration and Innovation at World's Fairs."
-The winning exhibit will be the one that best publicizes National Coin Week or numismatics in general, suitable for installation in public spaces.
+A plaque and medal will be awarded to the winner.

+C. National Coin Week - The theme for National Coin Week 2017 will be determined November 2016 - The winning exhibit will be the one that best publicizes National Coin Week or numismatics in general, suitable for installation in public spaces.
 Please note: exhibits entered in this category are not required to follow the NCW theme.
-It is awarded only at the ANA's National Money Show conventions.
+It is awarded only at the ANA's National Money Show[®] conventions.
 An exhibit entered in the NCW competition may also be entered in one of the classified exhibit categories, and may win awards in both competitions.
-It is also eligible for Best-of-Show.
-The total market value of the numismatic contents of an exhibit in the NCW category may not exceed \$250.
+It is also eligible for best-of-show.
+The total market value of the entire contents of an exhibit in the National Coin Week category may not exceed \$250 (excluding the value of the exhibit cases).

-The objective of the NCW category is to encourage and recognize exhibits that are designed to be placed in non-secure locations, such as bank and post office lobbies, libraries, retail stores, schools or other locations where full-time security is not provided and where there is risk of loss due to public access.
+The objective of the NCW category is to encourage and recognize exhibits that are designed to be placed in non-secure locations, such as bank and post office lobbies, libraries, retail stores, schools, or other locations where full-time security is not provided and where there is risk of loss due to public access.
 Such exhibits should be oriented toward the general public, rather than toward numismatists, and should provide a general and specific education in numismatics that is understandable to the lay viewer.
 Ideally, such exhibits should be oriented toward the current year's theme for National Coin Week.
 There is no requirement that an exhibit entered in this category actually be shown publicly, but all entrants in this category are encouraged to arrange a location for display of their exhibits so that the public and the hobby gain the benefits of such exposure.